newrelic/node-newrelic/README.md

 See the above note on `newrelic.setTransactionName()`, which also applies to this function.

+#### newrelic.setIgnoreTransaction(ignored)

+Tell the module explicitly whether or not a given request should be ignored.
+Allows you to explicitly filter out long-polling routes or requests you know are going to be time-consuming in an uninteresting way, and also allows you to gather metrics for requests that would otherwise be ignored.
+Note that to prevent a transaction from being ignored with this function, you **must** pass `false` as the parameter – in this case `null` or `undefined` will be ignored.

 ### Rules for naming and ignoring requests

 If you don't feel like putting calls to the New Relic module directly into your